-Math Analysis (2912)

-Prerequisite: Pass the Algebra and Geometry courses
+Math Analysis (2912) 1 credit Prerequisite: Pass the Algebra and Geometry courses

 This full year course is designed for the student planning to attend a 2 or 4-year college.
-This course bridges topics from the Algebra 1 and Geometry courses with higher-level concepts in the study of Trigonometry.
+This course bridges topics from the Algebra 1 and Geometry courses with higherlevel concepts in the study of Trigonometry.
 Building on previous work in linear, quadratic, and exponential functions and equations, students will expand their knowledge of these algebra concepts and then apply them to work with trigonometry.
 Topics covered include radicals, complex numbers, logarithms, right triangle trigonometry, trigonometric algebra, and applied trigonometry.

-Pre-Calculus 1 (2787) Pre-Calculus 2 (2788) 1⁄2 credit 1⁄2 credit
+Pre-Calculus 1 (2787) 1/2 credit

+Pre-Calculus 2 (2788) 1/2 credit

 Prerequisite: Successful completion of Algebra 2